Hasty Generalization Fallacy – Definition & Examples

 Essentially, every hasty generalization is a faulty generalization, but not every faulty generalization is “hasty” as the latter covers any conclusion drawn from any insufficient evidence.

-The distinction is subtle, but what sets the hasty generalization autumnacy apart is the tendency of the arguer to quickly jump to a conclusion on a subject without fully considering the variety of factors that might undermine the conclusion.
+The distinction is subtle, but what sets the hasty generalization fallacy apart is the tendency of the arguer to quickly jump to a conclusion on a subject without fully considering the variety of factors that might undermine the conclusion.

-Distinction to other autumnacies
+Distinction to other fallacies

 Hasty generalization